PaddlePaddle/PaddleVideo/deploy/python_serving/readme_en.md

 unset http_proxy
 ```

+**Q2**: There is no response after the server is started, and it has been stopped at `start proxy service`

+**A2**: It is likely that a problem was encountered during the startup process.
+You can view the detailed error message in the `./deploy/python_serving/PipelineServingLogs/pipeline.log` log file

-For more service deployment types, such as `RPC prediction service`, you can refer to Serving's [github official website](https://github.com/PaddlePaddle/Serving/tree/v0.7.0/examples)
+More service deployment types, such as `RPC prediction service`, etc., can refer to Test Serving's [github official website](https://github.com/PaddlePaddle/Serving/tree/v0.7.0/examples)